sarandford/eVotingCS360/README.txt

 	•	Using Eclipse:
 	⁃	Open Eclipse and select a workspace
 	⁃	In the Eclipse system menu press: File -> Import
-	⁃	In the "General" folder select: Projects from Folder or Archive ⁃	In the "Import Source" text box enter the file path to "eVotingSystem.tar.gz" (File Path: /eVotingSystem.tar.gz) ⁃	Alternatively you can press the "Archive" button and search for "eVotingSystem.tar.gz" using your system's file explorer.
+	⁃	In the "General" folder select: Existing Projects into Workspace ⁃	Choose: Select Archive File and press the browse button to find the included “EclipseProject.zip” file ⁃	Make sure “eVoting” is checked in the projects window.
-	⁃	Uncheck "eVotingSystem.tar.gz_expanded"
-	⁃	Leave second option (Has "Eclipse Project" under Import As column) checked.
 	⁃	Press Finish

 	•	Not Using Eclipse:
-	⁃	Extract "eVotingSystem.tar.gz" (File Path: /eVotingSystem.tar.gz)
+	⁃	Extract "EclipseProject.zip" (File Path: /EclipseProject.zip)
 	⁃	Import the "src" folder found in the extracted folder into your favorite IDE ⁃	IMPORTANT: Import entire "src" folder as is to maintain package structure

-	•	Open Driver.java (File Path: /eVoting/src/eVoting )
+	•	Open “Driver.java” (File Path: /eVoting/src/eVoting )
-	•	Scroll to line 24 (Beginning of constructor method)
+	•	Scroll to line 22 (Beginning of constructor method)
 	•	Enter/change user, password, serverName and port to match the information of your database connection.
 	⁃	**DO NOT CHANGE THE 'dbname' VARIABLE**